The Official Name Explanations Thread

 It's the Japanese reading of 孫悟空.
 Some of the romanizations for the Chinese reading are Sūn Wùkōng (Pinyin) and Sun1 Wu4-k'ung1 (Wade-Giles).
 Since Toriyama didn't approximate the Chinese reading as ウーコン (San Ūkon), though, you shouldn't call him that.

 "Gokou" is clearly an anglicization modeled after English words like "you" and "caribou" and names like "Lou".
-However, in most systems for romanizing Japanese (including the standard Hepburn), "Kou" would only be a romanization of コウ (Kō), コー (Kō), こう (Kō), etc by the Hepburn system.
-You'd only pronounce those as "koh" or "koe", so romanizing the name as "Gokou" creates confusion.
+However, in most systems for romanizing Japanese (including the standard Hepburn), "Kou" would only be a romanization of コウ (Kou), コー (Kō), こう (Kou), etc. You'd only pronounce those as "koh" or "koe", so romanizing the name as "Gokou" creates confusion.
 If anglicizing his name was a priority, I think they should have taken it a step further and spelled it as "Gocou" or some shit lol.
 Yeah, you probably shouldn't use "Gokou".
-I wouldn't use "Gokuh", either, because it could easily be mispronounced as "kuh" (rhyming with "uh").
+I wouldn't use "Gokuh", either, because it could easily be mispronounced as "kuh" (rhyming with "uh" as in "uhhh I dunno").

 Sidenote, 孫 is a common surname in Asia.
 There are actually a lot of ways to romanize it.
 In America, surnames go after the given name aka "first name" but since this is an Asian-inspired character, the surname should come first.
 There are actually some characters with American-style "first name-last name" names in Dragon Ball like "Barry Carn".
 Their names can be styled like that but ones with Asian-esque names should remain Asian style.